 Photo of Darwin Falls

-Survival Stories: Real Life Heroes at Death Valley\’s Darwin Falls
+Survival Stories: Real Life Heroes at Death Valley’s Darwin Falls

-It’s 102 degrees Fahrenheit in Death Valley.
+It’s 102 ºF in Death Valley.
 You and your hiking partner are heading down to Darwin Falls, a lush oasis in the scorching desert.
 Five minutes into the 1.5-mile hike down, two hikers run up from the trail shouting to call 911.
 They tell you a woman has fallen on the trail and is bleeding from her head.
 Deep in the desert, none of your phones have service.
 The hikers continue up the trail to the nearest tourist center.
 You begin the hurried trek down to the falls to see if there’s anything you can do to help…

 Real-life heroes save a hiker in Death Valley